 "Ordinary LP Units" means the Class A limited partnership units of the Partnership, all of which are owned by the Trust.
-[NTD: Not used - delete?]

 "Partnership" means Cargojet Holdings Limited Partnership, a limited partnership established under the laws of the Province of Ontario pursuant to the Partnership Agreement.